8 Life Coach Requirements for a Successful Coaching Career

 1. Acquire Core Coaching Skills

 Whether you have formal training in coaching or not, there are a few essential skills that you need to work on with clients.
-Here are the most important ones:

 • Active listening: The ability to remain present in the conversation, listen to what your client is expressing (including their non-verbal cues), and reflect back to them what they’re saying.
-This skill guides their reflection and leads them to new insights.
+This communication skill guides their reflection and leads them to new insights.

 • Demonstrating empathy: Genuine understanding and compassion for your client’s feelings, experiences, and perspectives will create a supportive and non-judgmental coaching environment for them.

-• Goal setting: Collaboratively establish clear, specific, and achievable goals with the client in their focus areas to set the direction for the coaching process.
+• Goal setting: Collaboratively establish clear, specific, and achievable coaching goals with the client in their focus areas to set the direction for the coaching process.

 • Feedback and reflection: Offering constructive feedback and facilitating reflective practices to help the client gain awareness, learn from experiences, and make meaningful progress towards their goals.